quangnguyen30192/cmp-nvim-ultisnips/README.md

 If set to `"expandable"`, only those snippets currently expandable by UltiSnips will be shown.
 The snippets will always be in sync with the currently available UltiSnips snippets.

-`"all"` will show all snippets for the current filetype.
+`"all"` will show all snippets for the current filetype (including custom context snippets that are not currently expandable).
 If using this option, be aware that all snippets for the current buffer will be cached (even if the snippet definitions changed).
 You can then manually reload the snippets with the command `:CmpUltisnipsReloadSnippets` or by using an autocommand: